Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 \subsubsection{Eavesdropping}

-This refers to the unauthorized interception of wireless communication which can expose (1) personal patient information related to therapy and physical condition, (2) device information, and (3) the device's personal identification number (PIN).
-Laboratory experiments have shown that data transmitted by a commercial insulin delivery system can be intercepted using off-the-shelf Universal Software Radio Peripheral (USRP) and free software \cite{1}.
+This refers to the unauthorised interception of wireless communication, which can expose personal patient information related to therapy and physical condition, device information, and the device's personal identification number (PIN).
+Laboratory experiments have shown that data transmitted by a commercial insulin delivery system without cryptography can be intercepted using off-the-shelf Universal Software Radio Peripheral (USRP) and free software \cite{1}\cite{41}.
 By capturing its identification number, attackers could then gain full control of the pump.
-At a 2012 security conference, an engineer showed a fatal dose of insulin could be delivered from 300 feet away \cite{103}.
-These attacks exploit wireless communication vulnerabilities, such as wide transmission range and inadequate authentication and encryption.
-To mitigate these risks, countermeasures proposed in the literature mainly focus on (1) enhancing data protection through secure authentication, cryptography, and communication protocol, and (2) limiting transmission range by employing proximity communication channels.
+At a 2012 security conference, an engineer showed that a fatal dose of insulin could be delivered from 300 feet away \cite{103}.
+These attacks exploit wireless communication vulnerabilities, such as wide transmission range and inadequate encryption.
+To mitigate these risks, countermeasures proposed in the literature mainly focus on (1) enhancing data protection through cryptography and secure communication protocols, and (2) limiting transmission range by employing proximity communication channels.